jasongaylord/JasonGaylord.com/_posts/2012/2012-03-08-onclick-location-href-within-google-chrome.md

 tags:  [archive,javascript]
 ---

-For the longest time, If I needed to use an `onclick` event for navigation (`div` or some other page element), I’d use something similar to:
+For the longest time, If I needed to use an `onclick` event for navigation (`div` or some other page element), I'd use something similar to:

 ```html
 <div onClick="location.href('/admin');"><!-- Something here --></div>